xpack/xpack-build-box/README.md

 obtaining repeatable and consistent results while building applications on GNU/Linux and macOS.

-It does so by compiling from sources, in a separate folder, all tools required for the package builds.
+It does so by compiling all tools required for the package builds, from sources, in a separate folder.

-By strictly controlling the versions of the compiled sources, it is possible to create build environments that use about the same tools on both GNU/Linux and macOS, helping to obtain consistent results.
+By strictly controlling the versions of the compiled sources, it is possible to create build environments that use about the same tools on both GNU/Linux (Intel and Arm) and macOS, helping to obtain consistent results.

 ## Overview